Decision-Support-and-OR-Group/Neural-Driven-Constructive-Heuristic-for-FJSP-with-operation-types/README.md

 cmake --build .
 cd ..
 ```

-See the command line parameters with:
+### Program usage
+Using the command:
 ```bash
 ./nd-ch-fjsp --help
 ```

-### Program usage
+one gets the following description of the basic program usage:

 ```
 Usage: ./nd-ch-fjsp [mode] [options]